Photonics and Nano Devices, Power and Energy Systems

 Seattle, WA 98195

-Scott Dunham was born in 1958 in Brattleboro, Vermont.
-He received a B.S. in Electrical Engineering from Cornell University in 1979, and M.S. and Ph.D. degrees in Electrical Engineering from Stanford University in 1980 and 1985.
+Scott Dunham received a B.S. in Electrical Engineering from Cornell University in 1979, and M.S. and Ph.D. degrees in Electrical Engineering from Stanford University in 1980 and 1985.
 He was a faculty member in the Electrical and Computer Engineering Department at Boston University from 1985 to 1999.
-In 1999, he joined the Electrical & Computer Engineering Department at the University of Washington.
-He is also an adjunct faculty member in Materials Science and Engineering.
-His research is focused on the modeling of microfabrication processes and device behavior.
+In 1999, he joined the Electrical & Computer Engineering Department at the University of Washington, where he is also an adjunct faculty member in Physics and Materials Science & Engineering.
+His research is focused on the fundamental understanding and modeling of complex materials, nanofabrication processes, and electronic and optoelectronic devices.